biodiversitydata-se/coidb/README.md

 record.
 The taxonomic information for each record is also given in the tab-separated file bold_info_filtered.tsv.gz.

+The dataset was last created on February 18, 2022.

 ### Methods
 The code used to generate this dataset consists of a snakemake workflow wrapped into a python package that can be installed with [conda](https://docs.conda.io/en/latest/miniconda.html)